 - On average, it takes about 4.2 years for students from UC Berkeley to earn a bachelor's degree.
 This is excellent when compared to the average of 4.4 years.

 University of California - Berkeley Rankings

-The following table lists the notable rankings from College Factual that UC Berkeley has received.
+The following table lists some notable awards UC Berkeley has earned from around the web.

 Where Is University of California - Berkeley?

 Contact details for UC Berkeley are given below.

 You can apply to UC Berkeley online at: admission.universityofcalifornia.edu/apply-now.html

 |High School Rank||neither required nor recommended|